hasura/issues/README.md

 Github hooks + sync APIs that load issue data into postgres.
 Use metabase for project management.

+For setup/installation instructions refer to: [Usage guide](guide.md).

 ### Webhook to upsert issue info

-This github webhook will upsert issue info:
+This github webhook will upsert issue info into postgres when issues get created/updated on github:

 ```http
 GET